samsonthomas951/Bus-Reservation-Sytem-Using-C/README.md

 1. Do not modify the ```busrecode.txt``` file externally because it will hult the normal functioning of the program.
 2. You can clear all the ```.txt``` files in order to have accurate data when you start the system,*The existing ones may be inacurate because I used them for **development only***.
-3. While adding the bus schedule **do not** insert spaces between records you enter eg in numberplate: KAB123C ✔,  numberplate: KAB 123C ❌.
+3. While adding the bus schedule **do not** insert spaces between records you enter bus record eg in numberplate: KAB123C ✔,  numberplate: KAB 123C ❌.
-4. A single booking ID can **only** hold upto **5 passangers** do not exceed 5.
+5. A single booking ID can **only** hold upto **5 passangers** do not exceed 5.